Read our preparation and arrival information for Language Centre courses.

-Our General English course will help you if you are a university student or a professional who wants to improve your English language skills.
-You'll develop so you can communicate confidently in English in everyday situations, such as work, study or travel.
+Our General English course is for adults wanting to improve English language skills.
+You'll develop skills so you can communicate confidently using English in everyday situations, such as work, study or travel.

-- Study full or part-time, for three to 40 weeks.
+- Study full-time or part-time, for three to 40 weeks.

 - There are start dates throughout the year so you can study when it suits you.

 Learn to communicate better and gain an understanding of British culture.
 You'll explore English language through news articles, blogs, social media, and videos, participating in class discussions and conducting interviews with people in the community.

 You'll develop your skills so you can continue your learning when you finish your course.

 You’ll gain skills in the following areas: